Program Requirements and Academic Policies

 Students who do not pass the history diagnostic exam must enroll in MUS 630.
 Students who do not pass the theory diagnostic exam must enroll in MUS 620.
 These courses must be included within the first two semesters of graduate work.
 Exceptions to this requirement may be granted for the summer semester only and will be considered on an individual basis.

 Undergraduate music theory and/or history courses may be required as prerequisites to further study in graduate music theory or history.
-Students who do not pass the music theory review, or the history review (or required undergraduate courses) will not be allowed to enroll in further study in music history or music theory until the grade of "B-" or better is earned in the required course(s).
+Students who do not pass the music theory review, or the history review (or required undergraduate courses) will not be allowed to enroll in further study in music history or music theory unless the grade of "B-" or better is earned in the required prerequisite course(s).

 Special Problems Courses (MUS 692, 792, MED 692, 792)